 A question that is asked by many.
-Reviews are an essential part of a Google My Business listing, and it’s not possible to opt-out from receiving online reviews.
+Reviews are an essential part of a Google Business Profile, and it’s not possible to opt-out from receiving online reviews.
 However, on Google, anyone can leave a review of your business whether they have been a customer or not.
 That’s why sometimes you may like to delete a review, read further to know what you can do.

 Why delete a review from Google?

 Online reviews influence the way your business is seen by customers and play an important role in decision-making.
 Obviously, as a business, you hope that the reviews are fair and authentic.